alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 A simple representation of this state would be a $$3\times 3$$ matrix with each entry corresponding to the contents of the space on the board.
 This kind of state representation is easily handled by an appropriately sized CNN layer or MLP after vectorisation.
 An important property of the game tic-tac-toe is that the orientation of the board does not matter: we can consider game states to be the same if they are the same under rotation or reflection.

 However, without external intervention, **our network does not know this**.
 Without considering this kind of permutation invariance, there are **eight times** as many tic-tac-toe states that the model must learn to solve.
 In a simple environment like tic-tac-toe we can easily modify the state representation to collapse symmetries and avoid this issue.
 However, in general, permutation invariance is not always an easy property to engineer.
-This is where GNNs can be very useful, as permutation invariance is an intrinsic property of the network, inherently collapsing equivalent state representations for free.
+This is where GNNs can be very useful, as permutation invariance is an intrinsic property of the network, inherently collapsing equivalent state representations "for free".

 #### Experiment

-Permutation invariance can be a very important design consideration for some environments.
-Let's run a simple experiment to illustrate this point.
+Let us run a simple experiment to illustrate the impact of permutation invariance.
 Given a small 5-node graph, we will generate all 120 permutations of its adjacency matrix, and pass these through simple MLP, CNN, and GNN models.
 These models are randomly initialised and untrained, so we do not expect any meaningful outputs.
 <div class="c-page">